DAYTON, Ohio (WDTN) – The Community Action Partnership (CAP) is offering free air conditioning units to those in need.

 “I’ve seen bills skyrocket up into the hundreds of dollars, so that’s really challenging for individuals, for anyone including myself, that is on a budget and trying to push through while also making sure that they are staying healthy and cool,” says Director of Energy Assistance Programs Keelie Gustin.

 The deadline to apply is August 31.
-You can find more information by clicking here.Grab the FREE WDTN News App for iPhone or Android.
+You can find more information by clicking here.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.